nafeeur/data_science_projects/Tweet_Emotion_Recognition/README.md

-# Tweet Emotion Recognition w/ Tensorflow
+# Tweet Emotion Recognition with Tensorflow

+Created a recurrent neural network that recognizes a emotion in a particular tweet.
+The model has been trained with data containing thousands of tweets each associated with one of 6 emotions: Sadness, Joy, Love, Fear, Surprise and Anger.

+Employed the following tools/methods to successfully complete the project:

-    Using a Tokenizer in TensorFlow
+    Used a Tokenizer in TensorFlow

-    Padding and Truncating Sequences
+    Used Padding and Truncating Sequences

-    Creating and Training Recurrent Neural Networks
+    Created and Trained Recurrent Neural Networks

-    Using NLP and Deep Learning to perform Text Classification
+    Used NLP and Deep Learning to perform Text Classification